its-your-favorite/ALive-Fields/readme.md

 #AcControls
 Copyright Alex Rohde 2011.
 Released under GPL v2
 * * *
-AcControls is a php library for binding database fields to html input elements.
-This is done in a live way with ajax and provides a level of immediate interactivity usually only seen in offline database applications like MS Access.
+AcControls is a PHP library for binding database fields to HTML input elements.
+This is done in a live way with AJAX and provides a level of immediate interactivity usually only seen in offline database applications like MS Access.

 The library is designed to allow database applications to be made online with only a handful of code.